 What You Need

-To work with Go, you only need three things:
+To work with Go, you only need two things:

-To develop Web applications, you will also need some other pieces of software:
+To develop Web applications with Buffalo, you will also need two other pieces of software:

 Rather installing and updating these tools yourself, use a package manager.
 This tutorial explains how to set up the Scoop package manager and have it install the other software that you need.